tesera/terraform-modules/cognito/README.md

 }
 ```

-To fully cognito in real world application the callback_urls should be pointing to web application that is going to receive the JWT and then forward it to the API Gateway through the Authorization header.
+To fully utilize cognito in real world application the callback_urls should be pointing to web application that is going to receive the JWT and then forward it to the API Gateway through the Authorization header.